3 flatbed freight shipping tips.

 Since there are no physical limitations for flatbed freight, over dimension and overweight freight is common.
 Your provider will need to verify all the correct permits are in place if they are required.

-Like tarps, all accessories require communication to make sure the right equipment is on the truck to safely transport your freight.
+Accessories like chains, corner protectors, dunnage, pipe stakes, and coil require communication to make sure the right equipment is on the truck to safely transport your freight.

 How will the product be loaded and unloaded?

 Your freight service provider will refine the equipment choices based on how your freight needs to load.
 For instance, if you plan to load your freight from a loading dock, they won't send in a step deck since it isn't dock height.
-And if you plan to load with a crane, they'll cross a conestoga off the list since it has a roof.
+And if you plan to load with a crane, they'll cross a Conestoga off the list since it has a roof.

 Where are the pickup and delivery locations?
 If they are job sites, will there be crews waiting?